MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 It is editable in software that can edit SVG files (e.g. Inkscape and Illustrator).
 The green arrow is not yet in the repo.

 ..
-TODO: upload font and callout circle to dir
+TODO:: PROPOSAL: save all tutorial art into docs/pointers/ or something like that?
 ..
-QUESTION: because it is an SVG, is the number changed in ReST?
+TODO:: Upload font and callout circle to dir
 ..
-PROPOSAL: save all tutorial art into docs/pointers/ or something like that?
+TODO:: Question: because it is an SVG, is the number changed in ReST?

 Video
 -----